Lorenzosan/btc-market-maker/README.md

 ## Failure Handling

-- Binance sequence gaps trigger a resync through snapshot reload
+- - Binance sequence gaps trigger a resync via snapshot reload without reconnecting the websocket
 - Updates received before snapshot are ignored
 - Crossed or invalid books are excluded from fair value
 - If no valid venues are available, quoting is disabled